MatthieuALLIER/PLSISE/README.md

 - Variable selection
 - ...

+For the following, we used the iris dataset available directly on R studio for the presentation and the tests of our various functions.

 ## Function Fit
 The fit function corresponds to our learning function which returns an object of type "PLSDA" as output.
 The three main parameters of the function fit :
 - formula : it is an object that defines the problem to solve